Ukraine latest: Separatists call full military mobilization | DW | 19.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Russian-backed separatist leaders in Ukraine's east have ordered all reserve members to report for duty.
-Western allies say it could form part of a Russian pretext to invade Ukraine.
-Follow DW for the latest.
+Russian-backed separatist leaders in Donetsk and Luhansk signed general mobilization decrees as the conflict escalates.
+The US and its allies say Russia is looking for a pretext to invade Ukraine.
+DW has the latest.

 "I urge fellow countrymen who are in the reserve to come to the military commissariats.
 Today I have signed a decree on general mobilization," self-proclaimed Donetsk People's Republic leader, Denis Pushilin, said in a video message.